Having a varied diet

 Carbohydrates

-Carbohydrates are found in starchy foods like bread and pasta, in fruit, in diary foods and in sugar and sweeteners.
+Carbohydrates are found in starchy foods like bread and pasta, in fruit, in dairy foods and in sugar and sweeteners.
 All carbohydrates are broken down into sugar (glucose), which we use for energy; glucose is a bit like petrol for humans!
 We need a regular supply of carbohydrates over the day to support our energy levels and baby’s growth.

 Slowly digesting carbohydrates (sometimes called ‘Low GI’) are best.
 They often contain fibre, which helps us feel full and can also help relieve constipation.
 Examples of slow-digesting carbohydrates include: